yahoo/sherlock/README.md

 Path to a custom EGADS configuration file.
 If none is specified, the default configuration is used.
 #### port
 Port on which to host the Spark application.
+#### interval-minutes
+Number of historic data points to use for detection on time-series every minute.
 #### interval-hours
 Number of historic data points to use for detection on hourly time-series.
 #### interval-days